EndGameStudio/www-cultivatecuriousity-com/content/post/how-to-be-an-antiracist.md

 image: v1591209693/cultivatingcuriosity.world/how-to-be-an-antiracist-sm.jpg
 ---

-In light of recent events, we're switched books from Simon Sinek's Inifite Game to [Ibram X. Kendi's How To Be An Antiracist](https://www.ibramxkendi.com/how-to-be-an-antiracist-1).
+In light of recent events, we've switched books from Simon Sinek's Infinite Game to [Ibram X. Kendi's How To Be An Antiracist](https://www.ibramxkendi.com/how-to-be-an-antiracist-1).

 Through our own discussions we realized that we have a lot to learn.